 A preamble-only packet format that will enable efficient and fast CIR generation with multi-millisecond coherent combining.

 A mixed multi-millisecond packet format where each millisecond consists of either preamble-only fragments or fragments containing randomly modulated pulses (a.k.a. ranging integrity fragments), aimed at providing ranging integrity.
 The fragments of randomly modulated pulses may follow preamble-only fragments.
 The number of fragments of each type will be defined.
 Pulse randomization could be based on AES-128, as in the IEEE 802.15.4z-2020 amendment.
+Ranging integrity are based on 4z schemes.

 Potential enhancements to IEEE 802.15.4z to facilitate better interference detection and ranging performance for NBA-UWB schemes.